aakashveera/Finance-Chatbot/streaming_pipeline/README.md

 This whole pipeline consists of the following steps,

 - Listens for the latest finance news from Alpaca API in real-time using bytewax,
-- Fetches and the news, converts the news into embedding using huggingface sentence-transformers(all-MiniLM-L6-v2 is used).
+- Fetches the news, converts the news into embedding using huggingface sentence-transformers(all-MiniLM-L6-v2 is used).
-- Inserts the embedding, news and metadata onto the QDRANT vector DB using Qdrant's python client.
+- Inserts the embedding, news and its metadata onto the QDRANT vector DB using Qdrant's python client.

 ## INSTRUCTIONS TO RUN LOCALLY